opentoonz/opentoonz_docs/source/using_the_version_control.rst

         </Repositories>

-By editing the file with a text editor (e.g. Notepad) it is possible to set the information for the *central repository* and the *working copy* location.
+By editing the file with a text editor it's possible to set the information for the *central repository* and the *working copy* location.

 Together with the configuration file, version control *users* must be defined by editing the ``permissions.xml``  file located in the ``OpenToonz stuff\config`` folder.